OsaPL/Versus-Brawl/notes.md

 [h1]0.7:[/h1]
-This is a big one, with focus on actually getting new content polished, and making mapping a lot better.
+This is a big one, with focus on actually getting new content polished, performance improvements, and making mapping a lot easier and less bug infested.
 Some of these were already included in 0.5.9 pre-release [b]Added Nidhogg, CTF, Race gamemodes![/b]